 The Greenfield Pollinator Protection Committee’s mission is to promote the health of all pollinators, through local policy changes, conservation efforts and public education.
 The committee welcomes anyone who lives, works or plays in the community to become a member.
 Find out more about Greenfield's pollinator habitat, eBird Hotspots, Seed Library and other programming.

 The City of Greenfield's urban forest is a valuable segment of the community's infrastructure and ecosystem.
 A healthy, sustained, urban forest that is carefully managed and cared for contributes significantly to the economic and environmental wellbeing of the community.
 Learn about our urban forest, Tree Commission, Arbor Day Celebrations and more.

 The Powerline Trail is the first section of the Route of the Badger to be constructed.
 It is a major new east-west shared-use path that provides significant recreation and transportation opportunity to the public.
 By creating connectivity through trails and bike accommodations, residents have the ability to travel to parks, schools, stores and other local and regional destinations by bike or foot rather than relying on automobiles.
 Phase 1 of the Powerline connects with the existing Milwaukee County Oak Leaf Trail system.
-Stay tuned for updates on the construction of Phase 2!
+Stay tuned for updates on the construction of future phases!